Sweeney does not plan suit over Alaska House ballot decision

 Fenumiai said anyone who disagrees with the decisions should sue immediately.
 She said the division needs a final determination from the courts by Tuesday to print ballots and keep the special election on track.

-Kim Reitmeier, president of ANCSA Regional Association, which represents leaders of regional Alaska Native corporations, released a statement Wednesday on behalf of the third-party group the association set up to support Sweeney’s candidacy.
+Kim Reitmeier, president of ANCSA Regional Association, which represents leaders of Alaska Native regional corporations, released a statement Wednesday on behalf of the third-party group the association set up to support Sweeney’s candidacy.

 “At present we are reviewing this dynamic situation, but at this time we have no plans to sue the Division of Elections,” she said.